 Each year, the EMS holds a popular lecture as part of its regular meetings programme.
 All are welcome and admission is free.

 The EMS aims to engage with undergraduate students mainly through its links to student mathematics societies.
 Such societies are invited to become "communicating societies" of the EMS: this means that they are in regular contact with us and are able to receive and exchange information about upcoming events and opportunities of interest to their members.
 If you are involved in running a student maths society, or if you would like to set one up, then we would be keen to hear from you!
 Please contact Dr Niall Dodds if you are interested.

 The EMS also maintains a list of mathematical speakers who would be willing to speak to student societies or similar groups: list in PDF format.
 If you would like your details to be included on it, please let us know!
 A small amount of financial support is also available to student societies to allow them to bring in external mathematical speakers or to organise other mathematical events.
 Societies which wish to apply for support should contact Dr Niall Dodds in the first instance.

 The Society has arranged postgraduate students' meetings at the Burn, every one or two years since 1995.
 It is intended that these meetings will continue on a regular basis.
-The most recent meeting was held from 1 to 3 June 2015.

 Together with ICMS the Society initiated a pilot programme of generic skills training for Scottish-based mathematics and statistics PhD students, and ran them for two years.
 The successful generic skills programme is now entirely funded by participating departments.